What is a noun?

 Work

-When use to indicate assignment, it is in singular form.
+When used to indicate assignment, it is in the singular form.

 For example,